eisfabian/PACEtomo/README.md

 ### Usage
 Setup SerialEM low dose mode like you would for conventional tilt series acquisition.
 Make sure to set the appropriate [tilt axis offset](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_tasks.htm#hid_tasks_settiltaxisoffset) (more details below).

 Before you run a PACE-tomo acquisition, you must define the targets using the *PACEtomo_selectTargets* script.

-To avoid problems with the SerialEM working directory, please choose the folder in which you save your frames before running the *selectTargets* script.
+**Caution:** To avoid problems with the SerialEM working directory, please choose the folder in which you save your frames before running the *selectTargets* script.

 There are 3 ways to define targets: